Comprehensive Account: Biden’s Deadly Afghanistan Surrender and Retreat — Trump Was Right

 Former Trump National Security Advisor John Bolton was very clear about that threat: “This was a known.
 By canceling the insurance policy of having American and NATO forces fighting the terrorist … in Afghanistan, made it less likely we would have to fight them in the streets and skies over America.
 What has happened here is seen as a Taliban victory over the United States … and has given terrorists all over the Middle East a huge psychological boost. … There are many reports of foreign terrorist fighters already coming into Afghanistan … and we are going back to the pre-9/11 environment.”

 So we leave the AFG theater after two decades with the Taliban thugs in a much more powerful position than when we arrived in 2001.
-In great measure, they are far more dangerous and deadly because of billions of dollars in U.S. military equipment Biden left behind.
+In great measure, they are far more dangerous and deadly because of the more than $7 billion in U.S. military equipment Biden left behind.

 Secretary of State Blinken put a smiley face on it: “A new chapter of America’s engagement with Afghanistan has begun.
 It’s one in which we will lead with our diplomacy.
 The military mission is over.
 A new diplomatic mission has begun.”